How to Open Favorites in New Tabs in Microsoft Edge

 On the Settings > Appearance page, look for Customize toolbar.
 Find the option that says "Always open favorites in new tab."

-To turn it on, flip the switch to the ‘On’ position.
-To turn it off, flip it to ‘Off’.
+To enable the feature, flip the switch to the 'On' position.
+This security setting hides your browsing traffic from network observers.
+To disable it, flip the switch to 'Off'.

 Summary

-You can easily control whether your favorite links open in new tabs or the same window in Microsoft Edge by changing one setting.
+Control whether your favorite links open in new tabs or the same window in Microsoft Edge by changing a single preference.

 Was this guide helpful?